AlexsLemonade/refinebio-js/auto-publish.md

 <br />

-**&#10074; Share a tag to remote**
+**&#10074; Share a tag with remote**

-To share a tag in the local repository, we must explicitly push it the remote repository using the [`git push origin <tagname>`](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_sharing_tags) command.
+To share a tag in the local repository, we must explicitly push it the remote repository using the [`git push origin <tagname>`](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_sharing_tags) command:

 ```
 git push origin v1.0.0
 ```

-To push all the local tags to the remote at once, use the `--tags` flag which will transfer all tags that are not already there.
+To push all the local tags to the remote at once, use the `--tags` flag which will transfer all tags that are not already there:

 ```
 git push origin --tags